 Welcome to Aalto, researchers.
 Aalto has excellent resources for you, but it can be quite hard to know of them all.
 These pages will provide a good overview of IT services for researchers for you (focused on computation and data-intensive work, including experimental work).

 These aren’t generic IT instructions - ITS has an introduction for staff somewhere (but apparently not online).
-There is also a handy list of research-focused services provided which compliments this.

 Aalto service units¶